Brasov Romania– a small town, close to big attractions!

 We then slowly headed back along the narrow, steep and winding roads leading to our AirBnB around 11:30 pm, generally pleased with what we had accomplished that day.
 When suddenly, out of the blue, we heard a blood-curdling snarl behind us from a stray dog, a serious nuisance that Romania is notorious for.

 Luckily, we had our wits about us, we stood our ground and shooed the dog away with some difficulty.
-We then resumed our trek back to our room, when, after a couple of minutes, we were confronted by another menacing stray dog, baring his teeth to us and snarling away in front of us.
+We then resumed our trek back to our room, when, after a couple of minutes, we were confronted by another menacing stray dog, baring his teeth at us and snarling away in front of us.

 Again, with considerable difficulty, we managed to head the dog off and made it safely to our accommodation.